-Figure 12 illustrates the different image mosaics that were used to map irrigated rice in the different Brazilian states evaluated.
+Figure 12 illustrates the different image mosaics that were used to map irrigated rice in the evaluated Brazilian states.

 Figure 12.
 RGB visualization of the mosaics used for the mapping of irrigated rice in the states of Rio Grande do Sul (A), Tocantins (B) and Santa Catarina (C).